1 Talk to Your Veterinarian

 2 Pack Your Pup’s Medical and Vaccine Records

-These will come in handy if your dog needs medical care while you’re traveling, and if you’re planning to enter another country on your trip, you may need them to cross the border with your pup.
+Health certificates and records of your pet's rabies vaccination and other shots will come in handy if your dog needs medical care while you’re traveling.
+Plus, if you’re planning to enter another country on your trip, you may need them to cross the border with your pup.

 3 Update ID Tags and Microchip